dask-contrib/dask-sql/docs/index.rst

 dask-sql
 ========

-A SQL Engine for dask

-``dask-sql`` adds a SQL query layer on top of dask.
+``dask-sql`` is a distributed SQL query engine in Python.
-This allows you to query and transform your dataframes using common SQL operations and enjoy the fast and scaling processing of ``dask``.
+It allows you to query and transform your data using a mixture of common SQL operations and Python code and also scale up the calculation easily if you need it.

+* **Combine the power of Python and SQL**: load your data with Python, transform it with SQL, enhance it with Python and query it with SQL - or the other way round.
+  With ``dask-sql`` you can mix the well known Python dataframe API of `pandas` and ``Dask`` with common SQL operations, to process your data in exactly the way that is easiest for you.
+* **Infinite Scaling**: using the power of the great ``Dask`` ecosystem, your computations can scale as you need it - from your laptop to your super cluster - without changing any line of SQL code.
+From k8s to cloud deployments, from batch systems to YARN - if ``Dask`` `supports it <https://docs.dask.org/en/latest/setup.html>`_, so will ``dask-sql``.
+* **Your data - your queries**: Use Python user-defined functions (UDFs) in SQL without any performance drawback and extend your SQL queries with the large number of Python libraries, e.g. machine learning, different complicated input formats, complex statistics.
+* **Easy to install and maintain**: ``dask-sql`` is just a pip/conda install away (or a docker run if you prefer).
+No need for complicated cluster setups - ``dask-sql`` will run out of the box on your machine and can be easily connected to your computing cluster.
+* **Use SQL from wherever you like**: ``dask-sql`` integrates with your jupyter notebook, your normal Python module or can be used as a standalone SQL server from any BI tool.
+It even integrates natively with `Apache Hue <https://gethue.com/>`_.

 Example
 -------

-We use the timeseries random data from dask.datasets as an example, but any other data (from disk, S3, API, hdfs) can be used.
+For this example, we use some data loaded from disk and query them with a SQL command from our python code.
+Any pandas or dask dataframe can be used as input and ``dask-sql`` understands a large amount of formats (csv, parquet, json,...) and locations (s3, hdfs, gcs,...).

 .. code-block:: python

+   import dask.dataframe as dd
    from dask_sql import Context
-   from dask.datasets import timeseries

    # Create a context to hold the registered tables
    c = Context()

-   # If you have a cluster of dask workers,
-   # initialize it now

    # Load the data and register it in the context
-   # This will give the table a name
+   # This will give the table a name, that we can use in queries
-   df = timeseries()
+   df = dd.read_csv("...")
-   c.create_table("timeseries", df)
+   c.create_table("my_data", df)

-   # Now execute an SQL query.
-The result is a dask dataframe
+   # Now execute a SQL query.
+The result is again dask dataframe.
-   # The query looks for the id with the highest x for each name
-   # (this is just random test data, but you could think of looking
-   # for outliers in the sensor data)
    result = c.sql("""
       SELECT
-         lhs.name,
-         lhs.id,
-         lhs.x
+         my_data.name,
+         SUM(my_data.x)
       FROM
-         timeseries AS lhs
-      JOIN
-         (
-            SELECT
-               name AS max_name,
-               MAX(x) AS max_x
-            FROM timeseries
+         my_data
-            GROUP BY name
+      GROUP BY
-         ) AS rhs
-      ON
-         lhs.name = rhs.max_name AND
-         lhs.x = rhs.max_x
+         my_data.name
    """)

+   # Show the result
+   print(result)

    # Show the result...
    print(result.compute())

    # ... or use it for any other dask calculation
-   # (just an example, could also be done via SQL)
    print(result.x.mean().compute())

 The API of ``dask-sql`` is very similar to the one from `blazingsql <http://blazingsql.com/>`_,